ProjectProRepo/How-to-Build-a-Custom-AI-Agent-/README.md

 You need to get your **Groq API Key** and **RapidAPI Key**.

+You need to get your Groq API Key and RapidAPI Key.
 Store the keys in your environment variables using:

 ```bash
 export GROQ_API_KEY="your_groq_api_key"
 export RAPIDAPI_KEY="your_rapidapi_key"
 ```
+### API Call

+The agent fetches blood glucose data from `human.p.rapidapi.com`.
+The API accepts a date parameter to return the corresponding glucose level.

+## Usage

+Once you have the setup ready, you can run the AI health agent.
+The agent will:

+- Retrieve blood glucose data for a specified date.
+- Analyze the data and provide health advice based on the glucose level.

+### Example Query

+You can input queries like:

+- "What is my blood glucose level today?"

+## Customization

+You can modify the roles and backstories of the agents or adjust the tasks for more personalized use cases.
+For instance, you can add tasks to provide additional health insights or track more health metrics.